Deputy Amir Opens DIMDEX 2024

-(MENAFN- Gulf Times) Under the patronage of His Highness the Amir Sheikh Tamim bin Hamad Al-Thani, His Highness the Deputy Amir Sheikh Abdullah bin Hamad Al-Thani opened the eighth edition of the Doha International Maritime Defense Exhibition and Conference (DIMDEX 2024) at the Qatar National Convention Center on Monday.
+Doha, Qatar: Under the patronage of the Amir HH Sheikh Tamim bin Hamad Al-Thani, the Deputy Amir HH Sheikh Abdullah bin Hamad Al-Thani opened the eighth edition of the Doha International Maritime Defense Exhibition and Conference (DIMDEX 2024) at the Qatar National Convention Center on Monday.

 The opening was attended by a number of Their Excellencies ministers, defense ministers and chiefs of staff from brotherly and friendly countries, a number of Their Excellencies ambassadors accredited to the state and senior Qatar Armed Forces officers.